Kinto/kinto/docs/api/records.rst

     **Requires authentication**

-    Create or update a record in the collection.
+    Creates or updates a record in the collection.

     **Example Request**